lynring24/swap_tracer/README.md

 > do_swap : swap

 ### graph
 With a gnuplot, Tracer visualizes memory access pattern.
-X-axis is a timeline(minute:second), while y-axis is a memory address.
+X-axis is a timeline (hour:minute), while y-axis is a memory address.
 To use a gnuplot scripts will be as below:
 ```
 load 'DIR/swap_tracer/gnuplot_script'

-//data format=yyyy-mm-dd hh:mm:ss
+//data format = hh:mm:ss

+//display the plot
-plot 'DIR/swap_tracer/plot/input_data' using 1:3, ['DIR/swap_tracer/plot/file_data' using 1:3]
+plot 'DIR/swap_tracer/plot/input_data' using 1:2 [, 'DIR/swap_tracer/plot/file_data' using 1:2]

 //if needed for png files
 set term png
 set ouput 'filenme'
-plot 'DIR/swap_tracer/plot/input_data' using 1:3, ['DIR/swap_tracer/plot/file_data' using 1:3]
+plot 'DIR/swap_tracer/plot/input_data' using 1:2 [, 'DIR/swap_tracer/plot/file_data' using 1:2]
 replot
 ```